-Complete the AAEC or AAS in Early Childhood Studies (64 course credits) and the following courses not taken as part of your Associate Degree:
+Complete an Associate Degree (60 - 64 credits) and the following courses (56 - 60 credits) not taken as part of your degree.

-Core Requirements .21-35 credits ECD 232 Play and Learning Environments ECD 332 Arts and Aesthetics in Early Education ECD 387 STEM Instruction in the Early Childhood Classroom ECD 400 Navigating Early Childhood Policies and Systems EDP 301 Foundations in Reading EDP 322 Instructional Effectiveness for Children with Exception EDP 401 Essentials of Reading Instruction and Intervention EDP 408 Evaluating Learning Across the Curriculum alities 2 credits 3 credits 3 credits 3 credits 3 credits 3 credits 3 credits 3 credits 3 credits EDU 220 Diversity in Education EDU 276 Managing the Learning Environment EDU 280 Introduction to Structured English Immersion Augmen EDU 286 Educational Technology ited 3 credits 3 credits

-EDP 400 Introduction to Educational Research 3 credits HIS 105 U.S. History to 1877 OR POS 110 American Government 2 aradita MTE 101 Mathematics Literacy for Early Childhood Educators 3 credits Can be met by taking MAT 161 within AAEC or AAS pathway POS 221 Arizona Constitution and Government 1 credit Electives Choose from the following courses to complete a minimum of 120 credits total and that inc lude a minimum of 30 credits of general education.
-Depending on your specialization and/or interests, courses may include le: BUS 105 Techniques of Supervision 3 credits FCD 223 Positive Rehavior Supports ECD 223 Positive Behavior Supports 2 credits EDU/ENL 291 Children's Literature 2 credits 3 credits EDU/ENL 291 Children's Literature PSY 240 Developmental Psychology 2 credits 3 credits EDU/ENL 291 Children's Literature 2 credits 3 credits EDU/ENL 291 Children's Literature PSY 240 Developmental Psychology EDU/ENL 291 Children's Literature PSY 240 Developmental Psychology PSY 250 Social Psychology

-Field-Based Teaching Requirements 11 credits PRACTICUM ECD 390 Early Childhood Practicum-II 1 credit Take concurrently with EDP 301 1 credit 1 credit ECD 391 Early Childhood Practicum-III 1 credit 1 credit Take concurrently with EDP 408 1 credit 1 credit STUDENT TEACHING Choose one of the following specialization areas: FOR EARLY CHILDHOOD, BIRTH TO PRE-K SPECIALIZATION:

-ECD 490 Early Childhood Capstone, Experiential B-PreK 9 credits FOR EARLY CHILDHOOD CERTIFICATION SPECIALIZATION: ECD 491 Early Childhood Capstone, Experiential K-3 9 credits Must choose this specialization if pursuing Arizona Department of Education Early Childhood Tea cher Certification.
+Complete an Associate Degree (60 > 07 credits) and the following courses (50 - 00 credits) flot taken as part of your degree Core Requirements 35 credits ECD 232 Play and Learning Environments 2 credits ECD 332 Arts and Aesthetics in Early Education ECD 387 STEM Instruction in the Early Childhood Classroom ECD 400 Navigating Early Childhood Policies and Systems EDP 301 Foundations in Reading EDP 322 Instructional Effectiveness for Children with Exceptionalities EDP 401 Essentials of Reading Instruction and Intervention 3 credits EDP 408 Evaluating Learning Across the Curriculum EDU 220 Diversity in Education EDU 276 Managing the Learning Environment 3 credits EDU 280 Introduction to Structured English Immersion Augmented 3 credits EDU 286 Educational Technology 3 credits Discipline Studies 10 credite • EDP 400 Introduction to Educational Research OR POS 110 American Government MTE 101 Mathematics Literacy for Early Childhood Educators 3 credits Can be met by taking MAT 161 within an AA or AAS pathway.
+POS 221 Arizona Constitution and Government 1 credit Electives 4 credits If needed to complete the minimum 120 credits, students are encouraged to choose from the follow ring courses, depending on your area of interest or specialization.
+BUS 105 Techniques of Supervision 3 credits CFS 108 Observing Children Within the Family System 1 credit ECD 223 Positive Behavior Supports 2 credits EDU/ENL 291 Children's Literature PSY 240 Developmental Psychology PSY 250 Social Psychology SOC 225 Sociology of the Family 3 credits SPT 120 Public Speaking Field-Based Teaching Requirements 11 credits PRACTICUM ECD 390 Early Childhood Practicum-II 1 credit Take concurrently with EDP 301 ECD 391 Early Childhood Practicum-III 1 credit Take concurrently with EDP 408 STUDENT TEACHING Choose one of the following specialization areas: FOR EARLY CHILDHOOD, BIRTH TO PRE-K SPECIALIZATION: ECD 490 Early Childhood Capstone, Experiential B-PreK 9 credits FOR EARLY CHILDHOOD TEACHER CERTIFICATION SPECIALIZATION: ECD 491 Early Childhood Capstone, Experiential PreK-3 9 credits Must choose this specialization if pursuing Arizona Department of Education Early Childhood Teacher Certification.

+Associate of Arts in Early Childhood (AAEC)

 The Associate of Arts in Early Childhood (AAEC) degree offers foundational knowledge and competencies aligned with state and national standards for early childhood educator professional preparation.
-The AAEC supports students who wish to continue their education toward a Bachelor's degree and who have an interest in teaching in a public school (PreK - 3rd grade) as a state certified and/ or endorsed educator.
+In Arizona, certified and endorsed early childhood educators are required to have specific coursework and practicum experiences working with children birth to age eight The AAEC supports students who wish to continue their education toward a Bachelor's degree and who may have an interest in teaching in a public school (preschool - 3rd grade) as a state certified and/or endorsed educator.

-The AAEC degree is an appropriate option for students pursuing either entry into NPC's BAS in Early Childhood Education or who plan to transfer to another Arizona Department of Education approved Educator Preparation Program.
+The AAEC degree is an appropriate option for students pursuing transfer into NPC's Bachelor of Applied Science in Early Childhood Education or to another public university in Arizona.

-The AAEC fulfills both the set of lower division general education requirements of the Arizona General Education Curriculum and a portion of Arizona's requirements for teacher certification and endorsement.
+The AAEC fulfills both the set of lower division general education requirements of the Arizona General Education Curriculum and a portion of Arizona's requirements for teacher certification and/or endorsement.

-Associate of Arts in Early Childhood (AAEC)• 64 credits
+Associate of Arts in Early Childhood (AAEC) • 61 credits